Mr. Nobody Against Putin

 Following the screening, New York Times Opinion columnist M. Gessen will sit down with filmmakers David Borenstein and Pavel Talankin to discuss their unique collaboration and the perils of propaganda.

-M. Gessen is a Russian American author, translator, and journalist who won a George Polk award for opinion writing in 2024.
-They are the author of 11 books, including The Future Is History: How Totalitarianism Reclaimed Russia, which won the National Book Award in 2017, and previously a staff writer for The New Yorker specializing in European/Russian life and politics, human rights, and gender studies.
-Gessen was appointed as the Craig Newmark Graduate School of Journalism’s first Distinguished Professor in 2023.
+M. Gessen is a Russian-American journalist and author who works as an opinion columnist at The New York Times.
+They won a George Polk award for opinion writing in 2024.
+They are the author of 11 books, including The Future Is History: How Totalitarianism Reclaimed Russia, which won the National Book Award in 2017, and the best-selling The Man Without a Face: The Unlikely Rise of Vladimir Putin.
+Gessen was appointed the Craig Newmark Graduate School of Journalism’s first Distinguished Professor in 2023.
+In 2022, following the full-scale invasion of Ukraine, they co-founded the Russian Independent Media Archive, now known as Kronika.

 David Borenstein is documentary director and producer who has received awards at major festivals worldwide, including Sundance, CPH:DOX, and IDFA.
 In addition to Mr. Nobody Against Putin, his films include Dream Empire (2016) and Can’t Feel Nothing (2024).
 Borenstein has a background in broadcast journalism and has created long-form films for BBC, PBS, CNN, and ARTE, among many others.